AnthonyRVa/CS-2450/journal.md

 To make NP = P you have to solve any problem in NP in P(polynomial) time

 NP != NP Complete

+10-01-25

+CS2420 - Topics

+Big O's-
+Array = python list
+Array Lookups - Big O of 1 (index = number, A[index])
+Array Append/Push - 1 (A.append[x])
+Array Pop - 1 (A.pop())
+Array Pop(index) - N (A.pop(index) bigger because you have to shift list for removed item)
+    To Pop(index) = 1, flip last number of list with the index and then pop so you don't have to shift whole list.

+NP Cirlce Vs NP Ring:

+NP Circle - Problems that can be checked/verified in P-time
+    P are the easy problems that can be done in polynomial time NP are the difficult problems that can't be solved in polynomial time but can be checked in polynomial time with given answers

+NP Ring is problems that can be verified in P-time
+    and we believe these problems take exponential time to solve

+Remember anything in NP Complete, if solved in polynomial time, can make any problem in NP can solvable in P-time

+Create unique random lists

+def ranuniquelist(n): # big O of N^3
+    A = []
+    while len(A)<n: # one N^2 for Big O (since the more you have added the harder it'll be to pick a num that's not in the list already) num = random.randrange(0,n):
+        if num is not in A: # Another N for Big O A.append(num)
+    return A

+Better version:

+def ranuniquelist(n): # Big O of N
+    A=[]
+    for i in range(N):
+        A.append(i)
+    for i in range(N):
+        R= -------
+        A[i], A[R] = A[R], A[i]

+> Binary Search

+def binarysearch(A,x):
+# A must be sorted or youll need to use linear search
+low = 0
+high = len(A)-1
+while high-low >= 0:
+    mid = (low+high)//2
+    if A[mid] == x:
+        return mid
+    elif x < A[mid] # left of list
+        high = mid-1
+    else: # if x is bigger than mid right side of list low = mid + 1 return -1